Renting in Rotterdam

 Renting in Kralingen

-Kralingen is Rotterdam’s most sought-after residential area and combines green spaces with a village-like character.
+Kralingen is Rotterdam’s most sought-after residential area and combines green spaces with a relaxed, small-town feel.
 The Kralingse Bos and Kralingse Plas offer extensive recreational opportunities – from running and cycling to sailing and picnicking.
-The neighborhood has beautiful villas and townhouses from the 19th and early 20th century, as well as modern apartments.
+The neighbourhood has beautiful villas and townhouses from the 19th and early 20th century, as well as modern apartments.
 Erasmus University is located on the edge of Kralingen, making the area popular with academics and students.
 The shopping area along Kralingse Kerklaan offers charming shops and restaurants.

 Suitable for: Families, expats, academics, young professionals